girder/girder_worker/docs/facebook-example.rst

 Running ``workflow.py`` will produce the JSON in a file called ``data.json``, which we'll pass to d3.js in the next step.

-.. note :: More information on Romanesco Tasks and Workflows can be found in :doc:`api-docs`.
+.. note :: More information on Girder worker tasks and workflows can be found in :doc:`api-docs`.

 Visualize the results